ShaunCurtis/Blazr.BaseData/readme.md

 AKA - Get your data out your Components.

-The route cause of many Blazor questions asked on StackOverflow and other forums is data pipeline design.
+The fundimental root cause of many developer's problems in Blazor is data pipeline design.
 Specifically, retrieving, managing and interacting with data in the UI.

-A typical question goes like this: How do I wire up components B and C to the data in A?
+On StackOverflow and other forums a typical question goes like this: How do I wire up components B and C to the data in A?
 How does B tell A to update the data, and how do you tell C that the data has been updated?
-Or I've created the necessary wiring for the above, plastered `StateHasChanged` all over the place and still can't make it work.
+Or I've created the necessary wiring for the above, plastered calls to `StateHasChanged` all over the place, and still can't make it work.

 Two way binding is great, but it's much overused and abused!

-The solution is simple: get the data out of the UI.
-It belongs in services with events to notify whomever wants to know when things change.
+The solution is to get the data out of the UI: it belongs in services with events to notify whoever wants to know when things change.

-In this article I demonstrate how to build a data pipeline for the `FetchData` page of the standard Blazor Template.
-Specifically I:
+In this article I demonstrate how to build a data pipeline for the `FetchData` page of the standard Blazor Template:

-1. Demonstrate a simple separation of code into projects to enforce a clean design principles.
+1. Simple separation of code into projects to enforce a clean design principles.
 2. Build an in-memory EF database.
-2. Demonstrate how to set up the DbContext Factory and use "unit of work" Db contexts.
+2. Set up a DbContext Factory and use "unit of work" Db contexts.
-3. Demonstrate how to use interfaces to decouple core application code from the data domain code.
+3. Use interfaces to decouple core application code from the data domain code.
-4. Demonstrate how to build DI [Dependanct Injection] services.
+4. Build DI [Dependanct Injection] services.
 5. Implement an event driven service pattern to drive component updates.

 ## Implementation Comments

 ### Nullable

-`Nullable` is enabled.
+`Nullable` is enabled in the demo code.
 It's tempting as a relative beginner to turn it off and get rid of all those warnings you keep getting.
 DON'T.  Learn to code with Nullable enabled, it may take a bit of getting used to, but your code will be cleaner and many, many of those `if(x != null)` go way.

 ### Clean Design